Azure/azure-openapi-validator/docs/avoid-additional-properties.md

 ...
 ```

 The above payload is considered invalid because ARM requires Resource provider teams to define the types explicitly.
 This is to ensure good customer experience in terms of the discoverability of concrete type definitions.
-If you believe your scenario requires the use of additionalProperties please reach out to the current API reviewer on-call to explain the reasoning.
+If you believe your scenario requires the use of additionalProperties please book an ARM modeling office hours slot to explain the reasoning.
+Visit aka.ms\armofficehoursinfo to book the meeting.

-Valid Example
-You can refer from